 We have many unanswered questions when we aren’t getting the complete picture.
-Do you feel like something important is going on, but you can’t grasp it?
+Do you feel something important is going on but can’t grasp it?
 It’s a common sign of awakening.
 It’s like viewing life through a dark veil.
 Do you wonder what is causing this distortion?

 The Fears We Don’t Face

 You can’t see clearly when you live under a dark veil.
 So, it’s easy for those in control to trigger our fears.
 If we close our eyes and ignore the fear, the darkness does not disappear.
-Only when we take off the veil of faith and belief can we see reality.
+We can see reality only when we take off the veil of faith and belief.